aadityabhoyarr/python-discord-bot-template/README.md

 <img src =  "https://cdn.discordapp.com/attachments/1054093794414444544/1054093895048384543/111.jpg">

 - Copy the token.
-This token is your bot's password so don't share it with anybody.
-It could allow someone to log in to your bot and do all sorts of bad things.
-You can regenerate the token if it accidentally gets shared.
+Remember, this token is your bot's password, so don't share it with anyone.
+Sharing it could allow someone to log in to your bot and perform malicious actions.
+If the token accidentally gets shared, you can regenerate it.

 ## ✉️-Invite Your Bot to Join a Server